|

 sucks," the deputy summed up as the twitching man, scratching at real or

-imagined bugs at the base of his neck, was shoved across the threshold.
+imagined bugs crawling across the base of his neck, was shoved across the

 "You